KipCollo/Java-Revision/spring/web/websocket/Readme.md

 ## WebSocket API

-See equivalent in the Reactive stack

 The Spring Framework provides a WebSocket API that you can use to write client- and server-side applications that handle WebSocket messages.

 ### WebSocketHandler

-See equivalent in the Reactive stack

 Creating a WebSocket server is as simple as implementing WebSocketHandler or, more likely, extending either TextWebSocketHandler or BinaryWebSocketHandler.
 The following example uses TextWebSocketHandler:

 ```java
 import org.springframework.web.socket.WebSocketHandler;
 import org.springframework.web.socket.WebSocketSession;